arizalsandi/gatekeeper-api/README.md

-# Gatekeepr API : Payload Datastream Processing
+# Gatekeeper API : Payload Datastream Processing

 Case : Create some Gatekeeper API to validate and processing incoming JSON message which come from our Backend team